Exploring Spartanburg, SC: “The Hub City”

 Little River roasts their beans in small batches, ensuring the highest quality.
 They partner with over 20 sustainable farms across the world.
 The menu includes all your typical espresso drinks plus smoothies, iced drinks, and tea.
 They have an attractive patio space where you can sip your drink, enjoy a homemade pastry, and simply enjoy people watching while getting in some fresh air.

 The downtown is small, easily walkable, and lined with trees and interesting architecture.
 In 1983, Main Street was added to the National Register of Historic Places.
-More than 20 public art installations dot the downtown area for a unique vibrant setting.
-If you are a history buff, you may want to consider signing up for a guided walking tour ($6 per person).
-After breakfast, check out an art gallery or visit one of the museums at the Chapman Cultural Center.
+More than 20 public art installations dot the Main St. for a unique vibrant setting.
+If you are a history buff, you may want to consider signing up for a guided walking tour ($10 per person).
+Also, be sure to check out an art gallery or visit one of the museums at the Chapman Cultural Center.

 The Chapman Cultural Center